fruktorum/tilerender/README.md

 ## Usage

-_Please note that all input is buffered and method `flush` should be called to draw the output._
+_Note: for command-line all input is buffered and method `flush` should be called to draw the output._

 Core dependencies: